 The Los Angeles County Museum of Art, aka LACMA, has an incredible collection of art both as experiences such as Levitating Mass (the large rock pictured above) and in the traditional sense.
 The LACMA is also home to the Urban Light light post installation by Chris Burden, which has been popularized by tourists and photographers alike, photographing it from every possible angle and posting it on Instagram.

 Museum of Jurassic Technology

 I was given special permission to take photos of this gorgeous museum, and I am so thankful for the opportunity!
-The Museum of Jurassic Technology is an incredible museum unlike anything else I’ve ever seen, which gives insight into how our ancestors lived and survived, discusses the history of museums themselves and how those in power initially used them to withhold information from the public (the antithesis of today’s museums), and provides insight into the daily lives of generations past.
+The Museum of Jurassic Technology is an incredible museum unlike anything else I’ve ever seen.
+It gives insight into how our ancestors lived and survived, discusses the history of museums themselves, and how those in power initially used them to withhold information from the public (the antithesis of today’s museums), and provides insight into the daily lives of generations past.
 Keep an eye out for my full post on one of LA’s most special and fascinating museums, coming soon!

 Which Los Angeles museum is your favorite?
 Let me know in the comments below!